amida-tech/recruitment-registry/api/docs/api.md

 ```

 The server responds with the new question `id` in the response body.
 In the rest of this document other questions specified in this section is also assumed to have been created similarly.

+Questions can be soft deleted by `/questions/{id}` resource.
+Questions can only be soft deleted if there are no active survey that use the questions.

+It is possible replace an existing question with a new version by including the query parameter `{ parent: id }` during creation.
+In such cases the new and existing questions are linked in the database and the existing question is soft-deleted.
+Currently there are no resources that exposes linked questions on the API level.

 ##### Surveys
 <a name="admin-surveys"/>